 An implementation workgroup was created and includes a cross section of key ADOC and Tutwiler staff members.
 The Women's Risk Needs Assessment (WRNA) and Women's Services Classification Manual were implemented on August 15, 2016, with the expectation that during a six-month "pilot" program all the women at Tutwiler would have an assessment completed on them.
 The pilot program period was to end February 15, 2017.
-Following the pilot period, a two-year validation assessment will commence.
+Following the pilot period, a validation assessment, which was initially anticipated to take two years, was expected to commence.
 This original timeframe was expected to yield Alabama Women's Risk Need Assessment validation results by March 28, 2019 when an assessment of compliance with the Agreement is due.
 As a result of a slower than expected pace of implementation, the pilot end date had to be extended to August 2017.

 The pace of implementation was delayed as a result of several factors.
-The primary reasons for a delay included the: 1) lack of software automation to support

-WRNA; 2) time delays in hiring new positions required to assist with the implementation process; and 3) slower than expected pace of administering the WRNA to the Tutwiler population.
+The primary reasons for a delay included the: 1) lack of software automation to support WRNA; 2) time delays in hiring new positions required to assist with the implementation process; and 3) slower than expected pace of administering the WRNA to the Tutwiler population.

-After an exhaustive RFP process, the ADOC contracted with a technology company to create the software automation for WRNA.
+After an exhaustive Request For Proposal process, the ADOC contracted with a technology company to create the software automation for WRNA.
 The company established a deliverable date for July 2017.
 The software company provided the necessary staff training.
-In addition, Tutwiler had nine new positions allocated and created, and as of July 1, 2017, all the positions had been filled.
-The pace of administering the WRNA accelerated under the leadership of the newly named acting classification supervisor.
+In addition, Tutwiler had nine new positions allocated and created, and as of July 1, 2017, all the positions were filled.
+The pace of administering the WRNA accelerated under the leadership of the new classification supervisor.
 As of mid-July 2017 all the Tutwiler inmates had been classified using the WRNA.

 The new classification system incorporates gender-responsive principles and addresses the needs of women inmates at Tutwiler including: housing safety; mental health (depression/anxiety/psychosis); abuse and trauma; family conflict; relationship dysfunction; and parental stress.
 The system focuses on strength and resiliency factors including educational assets, family support, and self-efficacy.
 The use of "restricted status" for female inmates was abolished in September 2016 pursuant to the new classification system.
-A comparison of classification levels of Tutwiler inmates on August 1, 2016 and November 1, 2017 documents the impact of the new classification system.
+A comparison of classification levels of Tutwiler inmates on August 1, 2016 and May 1, 2018 documents the impact of the new classification system.
 In 2016, 47% of the women were classified as minimum custody.
-In 2017, this rose to 62%.
-In 2016, 30% of the women had been classified as medium custody, that number reduced to 25% in 2017.
+In 2018, this rose to

+66%.
+In 2016, 30% of the women had been classified as medium custody, that number reduced to 23% in 2018.
 These numbers reflect that many women's custody levels were historically over classified due to a reliance on classification instruments and processes designed for male prisoners.
 Women offenders' pathways to incarceration are different than those for men.
-The monitor expects to continue to see shifts in the distribution of custody levels of the women at Tutwiler.
+The monitor expects to see continuing shifts in the distribution of custody levels of the women at Tutwiler.

-On August, 2017, ADOC formed a committee to develop a Request for Proposal for a researcher to conduct a validation study of the WRNA classification instrument.
+In October 2016, ADOC formed a WRNA validation committee.
+The final validation plan was provided to the DOJ and the monitor on July 28, 2017.
+ADOC prepared a Request for Proposal to conduct this study and it was disseminated to potential researchers in June 2018.
 The ADOC reports that they expect to have a researcher on contract in Summer 2018.
 The validation study will begin once a contract is in place.
-The study is expected to take three years.
+The entire validation process is expected to take three years and six months to complete once the process begins.
+The applicable provision in the Agreement is not subject to a compliance assessment until March 2019.